threis/flashcards/README.md

 ##  How to start ##

-Use npm to install all dependencies:
+Use npm or yarn to install all dependencies:

 ***
     npm install